11. February 2025

 Plan in advance

 Succession planning is vital for any forward-thinking business.
-So, take time to define the business-critical roles you need succession plans for, perform risk assessments on individuals in these positions, and map out various scenarios for your company’s future.
+So, take time to define the business-critical roles you need succession plans for, perform risk assessments on key employees, and map out various scenarios for your company’s future.
+For a contingency plan, be thorough when identifying potential internal candidates and make sure you tailor their development plans to the roles you wish them to grow into.

 Involve stakeholders